 We understand that your employees come from diverse backgrounds and speak a variety of languages.
 Our call centers are equipped for handling over 300 languages, and our web intake can translate 54 languages.
 The ability to translate in real time is absolutely critical to the success of your helpline.

 Track Every Compliance Touch Point at the Employee Level

 A key requirement of the EU Whistleblowing Directive is the ability to prove that no retaliation has taken place.
 When you use Convercent’s Helpline, you get the power of our Employee Scorecard, a central resource that tracks how an employee is involved in an investigation, the status of their cases, and if their reports have been substantiated.
 No other helpline solution on the market offers such an accurate, comprehensive view of an employee’s interaction with the compliance department.

-Meeting Your Regulatory Requirements
+Meeting Your Data Privacy Requirements

 Data privacy is paramount to us.
 With global data privacy regulations constantly evolving, our technology and expertise will keep you compliant.
 We maintain dedicated hosting and data storage in the EU (Amsterdam and Dublin), make frequent updates, and monitor market developments on a strategic basis to ensure the highest level of security and data privacy controls.

 Drawing on in-house expertise, our technology ensures compliance with other regulations including Sarbanes Oxley, Financial Conduct Authority rules, GDPR, and Sapin II.

 We’ve compiled all the insight, background information, and practical takeaways you need to know about the EU Whistleblowing Directive and how to comply in this two-part blog series.